 The Sunnyvale Municipal Code (SMC) authorizes the adoption of "Official Plan Lines" to implement the City's circulation plan (SMC Chapter 19.06).
 Official Plan Lines are "the boundaries and limits of a planned right-of-way, including the future-right-of way of an existing street as it is proposed to be widened and including all lands necessary for the building, widening or maintenance of any road, street, highway, or any other type of public way, which planned right-of-way is based on the general plan."
 (SMC §19.12.160(3).)
-The development of Official Plan Lines is one of the City's key actions to implement the transportation network.
+The development of Official Plan Lines is one of the City's key means of implementing its transportation network.
 The City designates future build-out of roadway segments by delineating planned right-of-way, which in turn allows the City to require land dedications and limit future building locations and other physical improvements as related to the planned right-of-way line.

-Chapter 19.06 describes the process for Official Plan Line adoption: the Planning Commission is required to adopt a resolution recommending approval of official plan lines for designated areas, and the City Council then reviews and approves the Planning Commission resolution, and amends the municipal code to reference the Official Plan Line.
+SMC Chapter 19.06 describes the process for Official Plan Line adoption: the Planning Commission is required to adopt a resolution recommending approval of official plan lines for designated areas, the City Council then reviews the Planning Commission Resolution and adopts the Official Plan Lines and amends the Municipal Code to reference the adopted Official Plan Line.
 (SCM §19.06.050).

-The City currently has adopted Official Plan Lines for 58 roadway segments including "Mathilda Avenue: 'Official Plan Lines for that Portion of State Route No. 114 Within the City Limits of Sunnyvale (known as Mathilda Avenue 1), El Camino Real (U.S.101) to the Most Northerly City Limits."
-(SMC §19.06.050.)
-The proposed Mathilda Avenue Plan Line project would amend the portion of the existing Mathilda Avenue Plan Lines between El Camino Real and Washington Avenue.
-The remaining portion of the existing Mathilda Avenue Official Plan Line would remain the same.
+The City has adopted Official Plan Lines for 58 roadway segments, including "Mathilda Avenue: Official Plan Lines for that Portion of State Route No. 114 Within the City Limits of Sunnyvale (known as Mathilda Avenue), El Camino Real (U.S.101) to the Most Northerly City Limits".
+1 (SMC §19.06.050.)
+The proposed Mathilda Avenue Plan Line project would amend the portion of the existing Mathilda Avenue Official Plan Line between El Camino Real and Washington Avenue; the remaining portion would stay the same.

 In mid-2014, the City was notified that it was the recipient of a Priority Development Area (PDA) Planning Program Grant to develop an updated Plan Line for Mathilda Avenue between El Camino Real and Washington Avenue (the "Mathilda Avenue Plan Line Project").
 The PDA Planning Program is administered by the Metropolitan Transportation Commission (MTC), which funds comprehensive planning in PDAs for land uses around public transit hubs and bus and rail corridors in the nine-county San Francisco Bay Area.
-Two of the key goals of this program are to: boost transit ridership and thereby reduce vehicle miles traveled by PDA residents, employees and visitors; and promote multimodal connections for residents, employees and visitors within the PDA.
+Two of the key goals of this program are: boost transit ridership and thereby reduce vehicle miles traveled by PDA residents, employees and visitors; and promote multimodal connections for residents, employees and visitors within the PDA.

 The existing Plan Line for this segment of Mathilda Avenue is 120 feet wide.
 It serves as the westerly border of the Sunnyvale Downtown Specific Plan Area.
-The Downtown Specific Plan (DSP) was adopted in 2003, and recently updated in 2013 to remove a planned carriage road on Mathilda

-Avenue, and to add bike lanes.
+The Downtown Specific Plan (DSP) was adopted in 2003, and recently updated in 2013 to remove a planned carriage road on Mathilda Avenue, and to add bike lanes.
 Since then, the Mathilda Apartments project by Summerhill Homes was conditioned to make modifications to Mathilda Avenue to include a bike lane across its frontage.
 Both the DSP and the Mathilda Apartments projects have made progress towards helping define the vision for Mathilda Avenue.
 The Mathilda Avenue Plan Line Project analyzes Mathilda Avenue from a more comprehensive approach and lays out a plan for future build-out.